mujdat/tinnicap/CONTRIBUTING.md

 ### Suggesting Features

-We love new ideas!
+Aweome!
 Please open an issue with:
 - A clear description of the feature
 - The use case and why it would be helpful
 - Any implementation ideas you might have